Welcome to The Liquid Audit.

 1. Subscribe with confidence

 The first job is clarity.
-New venues should see the real homepage, understand the price, and know exactly where to subscribe before anything else happens.
+New venues should see the real homepage, understand the annual plan structure, and complete the account setup path before workspace activation begins.

 Official homepage

-This is the current public product homepage at theliquidaudit.com.
+This is the current public product homepage at theliquidaudit.com, including the latest positioning and platform preview.

 - Open the official website.